 Today is the International Day of Happiness, so I thought I’d reflect on how I’ve been feeling lately.
 Let’s face the facts: Life is stressful, terrible things happen in our world and many things just seem so awful and unfair!
 I know the cold, dark British winters don’t really help my mood either.
-However, I can still feel happy despite all of these things.
-Here are my 5 tips that I follow when I feel myself getting depressed.
+However, I try to always remember that I can still feel happy despite all of these things.
+“How to be happy?” you ask.
+Well, here are my 5 tips that I follow when I feel myself getting depressed.

 You’ll probably feel a lot happier if you do something you enjoy!
 Whether it’s taking a nice relaxing bath, reading a book, rocking out, going for a bike ride or doing some crafts, spending some time on yourself always feels good.
 Activities which involve going outside seem to be particularly happiness-boosting.

 Who do you enjoy spending time with and who makes you feel happy when you spend time with them?
 I’ve often visited my Nan when I’ve been feeling down, as she’s so funny and always knows just how to put a smile on my face.
 I also love spending time with baby Autumn and my husband, Dave.
 Dave’s cuddles are fantastic and Autumn’s little smiles just light up my world!

 Raising money to help others always makes me feel good, as I love helping others!
 Doing something to help a charity is such a valuable use of your time, whether it’s through volunteering or doing a fundraising event.
 In the past, I’ve volunteered, organised fundraising days, cut my hair for the Little Princess Trust and done the Race for Life.
 I’ve helped others and been left absolutely buzzing afterwards!

 Well, eating chocolate really helps to do the trick for me!
 It actually has happiness boosting chemicals in it.
 If you love food as much as my husband and I do though, I’m sure that any food you enjoy will be sure to cheer you up!